stolenbikes88/VAT-Validation/python/README.md

 It's important to note the format `###-####-##`

 ## Formula
-A VAT number has 3-4-2 format i.e. 3 digits, a gap, four digits, a gap then 2 digits.
+A VAT number itself (excluding the GB) has 3-4-2 format i.e. 3 digits, a gap, four digits, a gap then 2 digits.
 The first 7 digits are multiplied by 8,7,6,5,4,3,and 2.
 Add the resulting figures.
 Then find the multiple of 97 which is less than the total.
 Find the difference and this should be equal to last 2 check digits in a valid VAT number!.

 Example: